Meso8/training/README.md

 # training
-# welcome to Meso page
+# welcome to Meso's page